Must-Try Baltimore Restaurants

 Charleston

-Inventive cuisine crafted by frequent James Beard Award finalist Cindy Wolf has made this upscale Harbor East restaurant a beloved favorite since it opened in the late 1990s, and for good reason.
+Inventive cuisine crafted by chef Cindy Wolf has made this upscale James Beard Award-winning restaurant in Harbor East restaurant a beloved favorite since it opened in the late 1990s, and for good reason.
 Wolf’s menus deftly combine classic French techniques with the comforting cooking of South Carolina.
 Charleston’s dishes feature acclaimed plates like black truffle risotto, pan-seared foie gras, cornmeal-fried oysters and slow-roasted pork belly.
 There’s no wonder this is one the best restaurants in Baltimore.

 Clavel